jju/stubbl/teams/darklingspectres.md

 ## Playbook

 The Spectres use the traditional Unglewort playbook.
 They have nigh-unlimited cheap slow fodder for the line that funnel opposition towards the reliable massive blockers.
-Two blitzers attack opposing ball-carriers, and up to four ball-carriers supply all of the speed, though they are very fragile.
+Two blitzers attack opposing ball-carriers, and up to four runners supply all of the speed, though they are very fragile.

 ## Records